Charles E W Bean, Diaries, AWM38 3DRL 606/60/1 - September - October 1916 - Part 5

 the recoil.
 Further along

-in the “copse” were two
+in the “Copse” were two

-more & I think some others
+more, & I think some others

 must be there buried.
 Indeed

-it is a wonder these tree
+it is a wonder these three

 remain above ground.
 The

-gunners dugouts were by them
+gunners dugouts were by them,

 & the Canadians now use